History’s Seven Deadliest Plagues

 Five days after the pandemic influenza of 1918 made landfall at Brevig Mission, a remote village in Alaska, 90 percent of the community was dead.
 In Philadelphia, priests collected corpses in horse-drawn carts.
 In parts of India the devastation was so complete that bodies were left out for the jackals to pick at.

 It arrived in Bombay in June 1918 on troop ships returning soldiers from the battlegrounds of World War I and, by year’s end, had claimed possibly as many as 18.5 million lives in South Asia.
-Freetown, Liberia, lost four percent of its population in three weeks.
+Freetown, Sierra Leone, lost four percent of its population in three weeks.
 Persia may have lost as many as 22 percent of its people.
 50 to 100 million people the world over died before rising immunity blunted the virus’s threat.

 Unlike COVID-19, which is deadliest for the elderly, half of the influenza’s casualties were young - in their 20s and 30s.
 In fact, in his book The Great Influenza, historian John M. Barry projects that as many as 8-10 percent of all young adults may have been taken out during the 2-year surge of the virus.
 The economic effects of the shock to the workforce were sharp and various.
 In parts of the US, manufacturing output declined by 50 percent.
 With croplands empty of labour, food production stalled in Africa; famine or near-famine followed in many places.
 In India, where the British overlords in their spacious homes remained markedly safer than the local population, the cruel inequities of the epidemic may have added fuel to an incipient revolutionary fire.